couchbaselabs/mini-hacks/android-background-sync/README.md

 Log.d(Application.TAG, "Refreshed token: " + token);
 ```

-> **Note:** FCM only works on devices and emulator that have Google Play Services installed.
+> **Note:** FCM only works on devices and emulators that have Google Play Services installed.

 In a real app, you may store the device token on the user profile document.
 Each user may be logged into more than one device at a time so we should store each one of them.
 The user document may have the following structure.